 According to AMS-I.E: “Switch from non-renewable biomass for thermal applications by the user”, it is assumed that in the absence of the project activity, the baseline scenario would be the use of fossil fuels for meeting similar thermal energy needs.”

 In the proposed project activity, the average participating household uses 4.7 tonnes of fuel wood per year for cooking according to the baseline survey results.
 Studies at the Karnataka State level have shown that Kolar District is a bioresource deficit zone where the demand for fuel wood and other bioresources far exceeds supply.
-For example, in the study “Bioresource Status in Karnataka” (Ramachandra et al, 2004 – see reference 2 in Annex 5) Kolar District was included in the Eastern Dry Agro Climatic Zone which was identified as having a bioresource availability to demand ratio of 0.39 i.e. only 39% of the bioresources that were used could be considered to be renewable.
-Similar comments were made in the study “Bioresource Potential of Karnataka: Technical Report No. 109” (Ramachandra and Kamakshi, 2005 – see reference 4 in Annex 5).
+For example, in the study “Bioresource Status in Karnataka” (Ramachandra et al, 2004 – see reference 2 in Appendix 7) Kolar District was included in the Eastern Dry Agro Climatic Zone which was identified as having a bioresource availability to demand ratio of 0.39 i.e. only 39% of the bioresources that were used could be considered to be renewable.
+Similar comments were made in the study “Bioresource Potential of Karnataka: Technical Report No. 109” (Ramachandra and Kamakshi, 2005 – see reference 4 in Appendix 7).
 These state level studies support the results of specific studies on bioresource use in Kolar District.
-The study “Inventorying, Mapping and Monitoring of Bioresources Using GIS and Remote Sensing (Kolar District)” (Ramachandra and Rao, 2005 – see reference 3 in Annex 5) assessed bioresource use in Karnataka through remote sensing data analyses, field surveys involving village level inventorying of the tree diversity and mapping of resources using geographic information systems and global positioning systems.
+The study “Inventorying, Mapping and Monitoring of Bioresources Using GIS and Remote Sensing (Kolar District)” (Ramachandra and Rao, 2005 – see reference 3 in Appendix 7) assessed bioresource use in Karnataka through remote sensing data analyses, field surveys involving village level inventorying of the tree diversity and mapping of resources using geographic information systems and global positioning systems.
 This study generated a bioresource availability to demand ratio for each taluk in Kolar District with an average ratio for Kolar District of 0.22.
 This ratio means that on average only 22% of the bioresources that are used in Kolar District are renewable and that 78% of the bioresources used in Kolar District are non-renewable.
 As this study is specific to Kolar District rather than a more general state level study and given that the study incorporates detailed analysis of villages in the project area these results represent the most accurate and appropriate figure for non-renewable biomass use in the Kolar District.

 The households will switch to biogas systems which are able to meet all their cooking and some of their water heating needs.
 All fuel wood that is used for cooking will therefore be replaced once a household has a biogas unit.
 For the households in the project area, fossil fuels generally are too expensive and/or need expensive equipment for their use for cooking purposes (for more details see the section B.5 on additionality).
 There is no clear projected fossil fuel to which such families would switch, as the gap between current income and the income needed to afford fossil fuel use for cooking purposes is large.
 Nevertheless, kerosene could theoretically be considered as a projected fossil fuel, as it does not need expensive cooking equipment, is available in the market, and some kerosene is already used by households as an accelerant in cooking fires.